Each year, tens of thousands of medical students face a flood of potentially life-changing questions.

 Rolling out the recommendations will be complicated and certainly will take time, say those involved.

 At the AAMC, for example, a work group has been exploring options to improve the application process.
-“We’ll build on existing initiatives, consider new ones, and be as evidenced-informed as possible,” says Whelan.
+“We’ll build on existing initiatives, consider new ones, and be as evidence-informed as possible,” says Whelan.
 “Importantly, before we act on any recommendations, we’ll get additional input from our constituents and communities.”

 Projects already underway include upgrading the technology behind the searchability of the ERAS application and trying out supplemental ERAS questions that could aid programs’ decision-making, explains AAMC chief services officer Gabrielle V. Campbell, MBA, LLM.
 The organization has also gathered extensive resources for students, schools, and programs to improve the transition to residency.